Getting a Mortgage with 3 or 4 People

 Evidence of Income

-If you’re looking for a mortgage in the UK, you will need to demonstrate the income you have officially.
+If you’re looking to secure a mortgage in the UK, you will need to provide evidence of your income.

 Credit Scoring

-A common misconception about multi-person mortgages is that if you have adverse credit (a poor credit score) you can get a mortgage if someone else has a good credit score.
+There is another misconception about multi-person mortgages and credit scoring.
+This misconception is that should you have adverse credit (a poor credit score), then you can get a mortgage with someone who has a good credit score.
+This is false.

 Affordability